We shall not cease from exploration

 Throughout the process of completing the above assignments, we will interact with members of the Twitter community who are interested in or in some way related to our areas of research.
 These connections will broaden our research potential, introduce us to new ideas, and provide us with people who we will be able to interview.

-Students will also complete the NIH certification process required by the Grants Office and The Graduate School to ensure protection of human subjects in research in case Institutional Review Board paperwork is needed for their Master’s Project.
+Students will also complete Collaborative Institutional Training Initiative (CITI) Human Subjects training course required by the Grants Office and The Graduate School to ensure protection of human subjects in research in case Institutional Review Board paperwork is needed for their Master’s Project.